2 Nights in Zurich

 The "Virgin" and Other Peaks

-See the Top of Europe, the "Jungfraujoch" saddle between the Mönch ("Monk") and Jungfrau ("Maiden") by train.
+See the Top of Europe, the "Jungfraujoch" saddle between the "Mönch" (Monk) and "Jungfrau" (Maiden) by train.
 You can ride the Bernese Oberland Railroad from the Interlaken Ost station to Lauterbrunnen or Grindelwald, then ride the Wengernalp rack railroad to Kleine Scheidegg, where you'll make one last transfer, taking the Jungfrau Railroad directly to the Jungfraujoch, a total journey of two amazingly scenic hours.
 The railroad stations along the way offer plenty of hiking routes, which can serve as alternatives to trains.
-Along the way, there are plenty of sights and highlights to see (like the Eismeer lookout, the Alpine Sensation, or the Ice Palace), to say nothing of the activities at the top.
 Be sure to set aside a full day for this route, or go with a private guide.
-Already conquered this peak?
-Take the top of Schilthorn!
+Have you already conquered this peak?
+Take a trip to the top of Schilthorn!
+A day trip to Schilthorn from Interlaken offers breathtaking panoramic views of the Bernese Alps, including the iconic peaks of Eiger, Mönch, and Jungfrau.
+The journey to Schilthorn includes a scenic cable car ride and the chance to explore the famous Piz Gloria revolving restaurant, which provides a 360-degree view of the stunning alpine landscape.
+Additionally, the mountain is renowned for its connection to the James Bond film On Her Majesty's Secret Service, adding a touch of cinematic history to your adventure.

 Jungfraujoch Private Tour